 The high priest stood up and said to Him, “Do You not answer?
 What is it that these men are testifying against You?”
 But Jesus kept silent.
 And the high priest said to Him, “I adjure You by the living God, that You tell us whether You are the Christ, the Son of God.”
 Jesus said to him, “You have said it yourself; nevertheless I tell you, hereafter you will see the Son of Man sitting at the right hand of Power, and coming on the clouds of heaven.” – Matthew 26:62-64

 Jesus was mostly silent during the initial questioning; but when asked about who He truly was, He wasn’t afraid to speak up and provide the truth.
-If He had chosen to not answer them in that moment, they would have assumed His answer to be no.
+If He had chosen to not answer them at that moment, they would have assumed His answer to be no.

 To be silent when questioned about his true identity would have been to deny that He was indeed the Messiah.